tirzagabriella/interactive-card-details-form/README-template.md

-# Quiz 2 - News homepage solution
+# Quiz 2 - Interactive card detail solution

-This is a solution to the [News homepage Quiz 2 challenge]
+This is a solution to the [Interactive card detail page Quiz 2 challenge]

 ## Table of contents